65 Ways to Be a Better Spouse After 40, According to Experts

 And while writing down those things is a good place start, "A better spouse will express appreciation to their partner, which can only help the relationship," Spinelli says.

 Once you've identified some of the traits in your partner that you're grateful for, drop them a few romantic reminders of how and why they make you happy.
 "We often forget these little, affirming niceties as a relationship ages," says clinical psychologist Carla Marie Manly.
 "No matter how old a marriage is, it's vital that both partners feel loved, seen, and appreciated."

 Be affectionate toward your spouse.

-Even if the physical component of your relationship changes as you age, there’s no reason you can’t shower your spouse in affection in other ways.
-“Chances are, you and your sweetheart loved touching and holding hands when you dated.
-It’s always a great idea to keep touch going in a relationship,” says Manly.
-“If you’ve let your touch habits go by the wayside, rekindle your connection by touching frequently and lovingly.”
+Even if the physical component of your relationship changes as you age, there's no reason you can't shower your spouse in affection in other ways.
+"Chances are, you and your sweetheart loved touching and holding hands when you dated," Manly says.
+"If you've let your touch habits go by the wayside, rekindle your connection by touching frequently and lovingly."

-Whether you’re hosting a weekly game night or joining a sports league together, playing with your spouse can make your relationship a whole lot more fun—and romantic—in no time.
-“You’ll keep your brain and marriage healthier by engaging in lots of play,” suggests Manly.
-“Research proves that play and new activities keep the body and mind more youthful.”
+Whether you're hosting a weekly game night or joining a sports league together, playing with your spouse can make your relationship a whole lot more fun—and romantic—in no time.
+"You'll keep your brain and marriage healthier by engaging in lots of play," Manly says.
+"Research proves that play and new activities keep the body and mind more youthful."

 Put effort into your appearance.

-You don’t need a full-blown makeover to wow your partner, but spicing things up with a refreshed look from time to time can make a major difference in your relationship satisfaction.
+You don't need a full-blown makeover to wow your partner, but spicing things up with a refreshed look from time to time can make a major positive impact in your relationship.